Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/03_aim_and_rotate/index.md

 ### Drawing the quad

 Drawing a mesh set by hand is different from drawing a model.
 As with the player, we will need a world, view, and projection matrix to draw the quad.
-The difference is that we  will call the ``GraphicsDevice.DrawUserIndexedPrimitives`` function to draw the quad, and trigger the application of the shader pass.
-In order to do those last two operations, we will need an access to the ``GraphicsDevice``.
+The difference is that we  will call the ``GraphicsDevice.DrawUserIndexedPrimitives`` function to draw the quad, and trigger the application of the shader (this is called a **shader pass**).
+In order to do those last two operations, we will need an access to the ``GraphicsDevice`` in the quad's `Draw` function.
+Create this function:

 ```csharp
 public void Draw(GraphicsDevice device, Matrix world, Matrix view, Matrix projection)